-After a year and a half, the city of Sweida has established a military council headed, like other armed military factions, by dissident Col. Marwan al-Hamad, who chose Daraa to be a field of military operations against the regime’s army.
+After a year and a half, the city of Suwayda has established a military council headed, like other armed military factions, by dissident Col. Marwan al-Hamad, who chose Daraa to be a field of military operations against the regime’s army.

 The opposition initially did not take this move seriously, considering it to be mere propaganda.
-Sweida was not seen as a socially welcoming environment to the revolution.
+Suwayda was not seen as a socially welcoming environment to the revolution.
 Both supporters and opponents of the regime had rejected any military operations, as a result of many displaced people who were cared for by both sides in the city.

-At the same time, a group of enthusiastic young men, known as the “revolution amateurs” by Sweida intellectuals, were eager to conduct military operations against the pillars of the regime in the province in coordination with the military council.
+At the same time, a group of enthusiastic young men, known as the “revolution amateurs” by Suwayda intellectuals, were eager to conduct military operations against the pillars of the regime in the province in coordination with the military council.
 Most notable among these was Lt.
 Khaldoun Zein al-Din, commander of As-Sahel wa Jabal battalion, who was killed in battle a few weeks ago.
 The group aimed to raise sufficient funds to conduct an operation that would live up to their expectations.
-Their endeavor persisted until they succeeded in striking at the checkpoints separating Daraa and Sweida, the airport of Thaala and security vehicles.
+Their endeavor persisted until they succeeded in striking at the checkpoints separating Daraa and Suwayda, the airport of Thaala and security vehicles.

 Jabhat al-Nusra and Unexpected Interference

 Daraa was and continues to be the most socially welcoming environment to civilian and military activity.
 It has received anti-regime armed factions — including Suwayda’s revolutionary military — unlike Suwayda, whose residents condemn any sort of military activities.